mikehu404/pfsense-bbr/README.md

 </summary>

 ### Install FreeBSD
 Since we only need to build kernel, high amount of disk, CPU or memory isn't needed.
-Insatll Freebsd in ZFS is optional but recommended.
+Insatll Freebsd on ZFS is optional but recommended.
 For easy build, rent a [VPS from hetzner](https://hetzner.cloud/?ref=aY3GsPMrFDw9), choose CX22, this will give us 2 CPU + 4 G Ram + 40 SSD, which is more than enough for building a kernel.

 ![hetzner vps](https://github.com/mikehu404/pfsense-bbr/blob/main/Image/VPS.png?raw=true)